andr-ew/ndls/README.md

   - values reset when entering a new buffer
     - when entering a blank buffer, volume resets to 1. when entering a recorded buffer, volume resets to 0.
   - patterns are cleared out on reset
-- zone
+- slice
-  - value is unique per-zone, per-buffer, per-track
+  - value is unique per-slice, per-buffer, per-track
-  - values for all zones reset when entering a new buffer
+  - values for all slices reset when entering a new buffer
-- random zone
+- random slice
-  - zone, but values are automatically randomized upon filling a new buffer in all zones but the first zone
+  - slice, but values are automatically randomized upon filling a new buffer in all slices but the first slice
-  - start & length are fixed in this zone
+  - start & length are fixed in this scope

 scoped UI components are just duplicated for each zone/buffer, so if a pattern is recorded, only one component scope will be mapped to the pattern